begilbert-sys/C-Sudoku-Solver/README.md

 # Sudoku Solver
+Written entirely in C. Most boards are solved in milliseconds, the most <a href="https://en.wikipedia.org/wiki/Sudoku_solving_algorithms#/media/File:Sudoku_puzzle_hard_for_brute_force.svg">difficult boards</a> can be solved in under 2 seconds.

 ## How to Run
 Put all the files in the same directory and run the following commands in that directory: